 You are in for a movable feast during this Cajun holiday called Mardi Gras.
-The real partying starts this weekend and culminates on Fat Tuesday, February 25th, where everyone lines streets for the parades and floats with masked bead throwers.
+The real partying starts February 16 on Fat Tuesday and continues thru the weekend.
+Usually, everyone lines streets for the parades and floats with masked bead throwers.
 This is the time of year when New Orleans lets its freak flag fly -- all week long!

 I lived in Gonzales, Louisiana during my high school daze.
 I didn't know what to expect when our family moved there from Texas.
 I did some wild stuff over the next four years and ate a lot of down-home Cajun cooking.
 The video below takes place in a local flea market, so check it out to get the flavor of the place.

-This year I met up with my long lost brother from another.....daddy, and he's known as the Swamp Chef!
+Recently I met up with my long-lost brother from another.....daddy, aka the Swamp Chef!
 He showed up on Mom's doorstep one day and she welcomed him back into the family, and I must say he's a chip off the cypress tree block.
-He'd fit into a-rockin' Cajun ZZ Top lineup, but with a wooden stirring spoon instead of a guitar.
+He'd fit into a-rockin' Cajun ZZ Top lineup, slinging a wooden stirring spoon instead of a guitar.

 I know you are here for the recipes, too, and boy do I have a pirogue boatful.
-Between Mom and my Cajun line-cooking nephews, Matt and Zakk, I got that covered.
+Between Mom and my Cajun line-cooking nephews, Matt and Zak, I got that covered.

 The cheapest Cajun entree is Red Beans and Rice -- made by my Southern friend Miss Patti.
 She is a vegetarian with a menagerie of critters she keeps on her property just outside the city of New Orleans.